- One-on-one interactions with employees at a special event

 Cover Letter Templates

 “It’s not who you know, but who knows you”.
-The best way to prepare you into a successful career that you desire is to build your network before you need it.
-You’d be surprised at how having a well-defined network in your back pocket can lead you into some great opportunities.
+The best way to prepare for your next step is to build your network before you need it.
 Almost 70% of jobs are found via networking, which means networking is a great way to land your next internship or job.
 If you’re looking for some useful networking tips, look over the FAQ below:

 - Create or spruce up your LinkedIn account.
 People might want to find out more about you by looking up your LinkedIn account

 - Research the company your contact currently works with.
-Get to know their services and/or products and any internship/job opportunities
+Get to know their services, products, history, and anything in the news

 - Approach with energy, make a firm handshake, and smile!
 People love seeing energy